datanav/docs/technical/wix-wave.rst

 Wix.com Products to Wave Product
 --------------------------------
-Before any synchronization can take place, a link between a Wix.com Products and a Wave Product must be established.

-A new Wave Product will be created from a Wix.com Products if it is connected to a Wix.com Wix-orders that is synchronized into Wave.
+Every Wix.com Products will be synchronized with a Wave Product.

 Once a link between a Wix.com Products and a Wave Product is established, it will keep in sync between the two systems, regardless of where it is edited.